gnogueira04/process-monitor/README.md

 Following these standards will make the setup easier.

-- **One Log File per Service Instance**: For clear log separation, each distinct service should write to its own uniquely named log file (e.g., `service_A.log`, `service_B.log`).
+- **One log file per service instance**: For clear log separation, each distinct service should write to its own uniquely named log file (e.g., `service_A.log`, `service_B.log`).
 This allows Promtail to easily assign a specific and accurate label to each log stream.
-- **Descriptive Process Commands**: Launch the applications with descriptive command-line arguments.
-Including unique identifiers (like a service name or stream ID) is crucial for process-exporter's regex to dynamically group and label the metrics.
+- **Descriptive process commands**: Launch the applications with descriptive command-line arguments.
-- **Consistent Labeling**: Aim for consistent labels between the metrics and logs.
+- **Consistent labeling**: Aim for consistent labels between the metrics and logs.
 For instance, the groupname in Prometheus should correspond to the service label in Loki where possible.

 # Setup